LCMS2 Unbounded ICC Profile Conversions

 - fails completely if not performed in the same RGB working space in which the unwanted color cast was created, even if none of the image colors are out of gamut with respect to some other RGB working space that the artist or photographer might prefer to use.

-To summarize, unbounded color spaces are fine for encoding and displaying images, but should not be used for editing images.
+To summarize, unbounded color spaces are fine for encoding and displaying images, but should be handled with care when not be used for editing images.

 Conclusion: Where appropriate, use unbounded ICC profile conversions